 Just be aware that not all versions of HBO Max are created equal.
 The one that Cricket features is the ad-supported tier of HBO Max, which normally costs $9.99/month.
-In addition to ads, that version of HBO Max doesn't get access to any Warner Bros. movies released to the streaming service as they debut in cinemas — and that's one of HBO Max's best perks.
+This tier also used to be locked out of the day-and-date releases where HBO Max would get big movies the same day as theaters did, but HBO Max no longer offers this.

 You can only stream in HD quality on Cricket's Unlimited plan, though enrolling in auto pay saves you $5 each month.

 For the tiered 10GB plan offered by Metro by T-Mobile, the discount phone carrier offers Music Unlimited, which lets you stream music from more than 40 different services without it counting against your data cap.
 You're on the hook for any subscription fees associated with those services, though.

 The better streaming perk comes when you sign up for Metro By T-Mobile's most expensive unlimited plan.
 The $60/month option throws in an Amazon Prime membership on top of the 100GB of Google One storage you'd get with Metro's $50/month unlimited data offering.
 Amazon Prime boasts a number of benefits, but among them are access to both Prime Music and Prime Video.
 The latter service not only features original movies and shows but an ever-changing library of older content.